ashokhin/am4b/README.md

 It logs into the Airline Manager website using the provided credentials, navigates through the web elements, and performs actions based on the configured options.

+In parallel, it collects various statistics about the airline and alliance, exposing them as [Prometheus](https://prometheus.io/docs/introduction/overview/) metrics for monitoring and analysis.

+You can visualize these metrics using [Grafana](https://grafana.com/grafana/).

 > [!WARNING]
 >
 > Since the bot interacts with the Airline Manager web interface,